orjanj5/DeceasedCraftDocker/README.md

 DeceasedCraft Server run in a container built from the ground up.

+All commands and contents of server_parameters.sh are based on using DeceasedCraft's server pack and my user as OP.

 ## Requirements
 - Docker (linux) / Docker Desktop (windows)
 - A link to the download of a minecraft server pack (zip)